PFPE/gravgui/readme.md

 ## Installation instructions
 ### C++ executable
 Pre-compiled binaries for Windows, MacOS, and Ubuntu Linux are *not yet* available but they will be, once I figure out github actions.
-They will still need to be run within a terminal, but fear not, that is quite easy!
-Unless you are running windows, in which case, sorry and best of luck.
+They will still need to be run within a terminal, but fear not, that's easy!

 In the meantime, everything can be compiled on your local machine using gcc/g++ provided you have the requisite gtk3 libraries installed.
 There is a makefile provided that you can use if you have `make` installed (and also `pkg-config`).